Chip Repair FAQ

 If a crack is more than about a month old, it tends to get dirty.
 The windshield wipers tend to push dirt into the crack over time.
 And when it rains, dirt is carried into the crack.
 So I generally shy away from doing a long crack repair if it is over 30 days old.
+We didn’t become the best team doing chip repair in Colorado Springs by “fixing” cracks that can’t actually be fixed.
 However, if a crack is caught early enough, a good repair can be done that will accomplish three things:

 - Stop the crack from spreading